Online | Part-Time | Three Years | Three Short Campus Visits

 - A baccalaureate degree from a regionally accredited university.

-- A minimum of 30 earned semester credits in CSD coursework by the end of May (See Post Baccalaureate Sequence).
+- A minimum of 30 earned semester credits in CSD coursework by the beginning of your graduate program (See Post Baccalaureate Sequence).

 - The 30 minimum credits must include college-level courses in each of the following five areas:

 - Anatomy & Physiology of Speech and Hearing

 - The 30 minimum credits must also include college-level coursework appropriate for certification as a speech-language pathologist* (i.e., not coursework specifically for SLPA preparation) in at least three of the following five categories of disorders: